danfuzz/samizdat/doc/library-guide/Map.md

 #### `.cat(more*) -> map`

 Returns a map consisting of the combination of the mappings of the arguments.
-Arguments are allowed to be maps or symbol tables.
+Arguments are allowed to be maps, records, or symbol tables.

 For any keys in common between the arguments, the lastmost argument's value is the one that ends up in the result.
 Despite the `cat` name, strictly